Pzugatti/House-Price-Prediction/README.md

 ![sp_grla_scatter_outlier_coneline](https://user-images.githubusercontent.com/43289100/46284268-b9abf780-c5a9-11e8-8097-ad7d61f067a6.png)
 ![sp_totalbsf_scatter_outlier_coneline](https://user-images.githubusercontent.com/43289100/46284267-b9abf780-c5a9-11e8-953e-f08dab346c5f.png)

-There are some techniques to deal with outliers, but, above mentioned outliers have been removed to keep process simpler.
+There are a lot of techniques to deal with outliers, but, above mentioned outliers have been removed to keep process simpler.

 #### Remove weak features
-Those weak features with the correlation coefficient less than 0.2 that almost no relationship with the 'SalePrice' has been removed.
+Those weak features with the correlation coefficient less than 0.2 that almost no relationship with the 'SalePrice' have been removed.

 ![removed_not_important_numericvariable_heatmap](https://user-images.githubusercontent.com/43289100/46284546-cd0b9280-c5aa-11e8-85b9-04304cc16148.png)

 #### Display and impute missing data
-Removing all these features with missing data aren't a good practice, because some of these features might be important.
+Removing all those features with missing data aren't a good practice, because some of those features might be important.
 However, there will be a tedious work to fill up the missing data that depending on domain knowledge and experience.
 In order to keep the process simple, all the features with missing data have been removed except 'Electrical', which only one missing data.
 The missing data will be filled in with the most common value in 'Electrical'.

 ![missingdata](https://user-images.githubusercontent.com/43289100/46284954-45268800-c5ac-11e8-80f2-bdd92c2f5fee.PNG)